StIvesTabletop/stivestabletop.github.io/_posts/2022-07-27-thirtyfifth-session.md

 ![Root](/images/posts/2022_07_27/Root01.jpg "Root"){:class="img_post"}

 Sophie proposed a game of [Root][R] which has been popular in recent weeks, back for a 3rd play and again no trouble filling seats in this asymmetric conquest game.
-Despite everyone's best efforts the vagabond faction were the winners again.
+We had another tight game that saw the Allience establish control over the centre of the board and the Eyrie dynasty conquer the southern clearings.
+The vagabond repeteadly engaged in trade with the Alliance, reaching ally status, and drawing its armies into fight against the Marquese's units.
+Despite everyone's best efforts the vagabond won again.

 ![Inis](/images/posts/2022_07_27/Inis01.jpg "Inis"){:class="img_post"}